By Peter Lyle DeHaan , PhD

 Then a third unexpected announcement was made.
 “Because this is our captain’s final flight, ground control has given us priority to taxi to our gate.”
 Could it be, I wondered as I glanced at my watch.
 My connecting flight left on time—and I was on it!

 Taking a Taxi Instead: For my final story, I was traveling with two co-workers.
 We were headed home, again connecting in Chicago.
-It was winter and we landed only to learn that our flight home, the last one of the day, was cancelled due to weather.
+It was winter and we landed only to learn that our flight home, the last one of the day, was canceled due to weather.

 As the more savvy travelers snapped up all the rental cars, we sought other options; alas, the only one was to spend the night in Chicago and fly home the next day.
 That was the last thing I wanted to do.
 I anticipated sleeping in my own bed that night and anything else would be second-rate.